-As noted above, an important step in the implementation of the regional land use plan is the refinement and detailing of that plan through the preparation of county and local comprehensive plans.
-This should be followed by adjustment of zoning and other local land use controls and administration of such controls in accordance with the plan over time.
+As noted above, an important step in the implementation of VISION 2050 is the refinement and detailing of the plan through the preparation of county and local comprehensive plans.
+This should be followed by adjustment of zoning and other local land use controls and administration of such controls in accordance with VISION 2050 over time.
 A number of public agencies provide technical assistance to local units of government in support of such local planning efforts, including county planning agencies, the University of Wisconsin-Extension, and the Regional Planning Commission.
-Specialized technical assistance on natural resource base-related planning matters may be obtained from county land conservation departments and the U. S. Natural Resources Conservation Service.
+Specialized technical assistance on natural resource base-related planning matters may be obtained from county land conservation departments and the NRCS.
 Limited guidance and assistance may be obtained without cost or for a nominal fee.
 In some cases, cities, villages, and towns may contract with an agency for extensive technical assistance services.
 In addition to the aforementioned public agencies, county and local units of government may turn to a number of qualified planning and engineering firms for technical assistance in support of local planning activities.